 - A member of our team will also be in contact with you the day before your admission to confirm your arrival time.

-- If you require an overnight stay as an inpatient you will be required to have a COVID 19 swab after you have been admitted.
+- If you require an overnight stay as an inpatient, you will also be required to have a COVID 19 swab after you have been admitted.

 - If your GP has referred you to the COVID-19 Testing Centre at St. Vincent’s University Hospital this Testing Centre is located next door to Carew House and Breast Check on the immediate left hand side as you enter the campus from Merrion Road (Eircode: D04 TC63).